Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Februari 2026 22.36.55 UTC
+- WIB: Minggu, 8 Februari 2026 23.46.05 UTC
-- WITA: Minggu, 8 Februari 2026 23.36.55 UTC
+- WITA: Senin, 9 Februari 2026 00.46.05 UTC
-- WIT: Senin, 9 Februari 2026 00.36.55 UTC
+- WIT: Senin, 9 Februari 2026 01.46.05 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: motivational
+Kategori: inspirational